 • Fatigue

-Another side effect of the rapid weight loss associated with Ozempic and Wegovy is what is known as “Ozempic Face,” which occurs due to the loss of fat in the face.
-Ozempic Face is characterized by decreased skin elasticity, loose skin, hollows under the eyes and in the midface, sagging skin along the jawline, increased appearance of fine lines and wrinkles, and an overall hollow or gaunt appearance.
+Another side effect of the rapid weight loss associated with Ozempic and Wegovy is “Ozempic face,” a condition caused by fat loss in the face.
+Rapid weight loss leads to decreased skin elasticity, loose skin, hollowing under the eyes and in the midface, sagging skin along the jawline, increased appearance of fine lines and wrinkles, and an overall hollow or gaunt appearance.

-In rare cases, Ozempic can be associated with more serious side effects, including,
+In rare cases, Ozempic can be associated with more serious side effects, including cardiovascular issues,

 • Changes in vision